 Comparison of accounts offered

-Here’s a list of the accounts that Wealthsimple and WealthBar offer:
+Here's a list of the accounts that Wealthsimple and WealthBar offer as part of their managed portfolios:

 The bottom line

 Wealthsimple and WealthBar have some key things in common.
-We offer a variety of accounts - including TFSAs and RRSPs - and give you access to financial advisors.
-Plus, we both automatically rebalance your investments to keep them on track, and offer options for socially responsible investing.
+We offer a variety of accounts and give you access to financial advisors.
+Plus, we both automatically rebalance your investments to keep them on track and offer options for socially responsible investing.
+Wealthsimple requires no account minimum to invest in our Halal portfolio, however, Wealthbar requires approximately $100,000 for you to invest in their Halal portfolio.

 Wealthsimple offers state-of-the-art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing provider — start investing now.